All Collections

 Zeplin also shows when component variants are detected in other screens.
 You can directly change the properties from the right panel to see the screens where the other component variants are used in.

-If there are no designated variants for the selected component, Zeplin shows the similar components by detecting them from their names if they have any naming convention.
+If there are no designated variants for the selected component, Zeplin shows similar components by detecting them from their names if they have any naming convention.

 Connected component